Why We Collect Information

 - to send you important information regarding the Site, changes to our terms, conditions, and policies and/or other administrative information;

-- to verify your identity and/or location (or the identity or location of your representative or agent) in order to allow access to your accounts, conduct online transactions and to maintain measures aimed at preventing fraud and protecting the security of account and Personal Information;
+- to verify your identity and/or location (or the identity or location of your representative or agent) in order to allow access to your accounts, conduct online transactions and to maintain measures aimed at preventing fraud and protecting the security of account and Personally Identifiable Information

 What Information We Share

 We will only share information as allowed by law and described in this policy.
-We will not sell your personal data under any circumstances.
+We will not sell your personal data to any third party.

 In some circumstances, however, we may share your information with companies outside our organization, such as:

 - Financial service providers.
-This includes companies that originate loans, service loans, guarantee loans, or process loan transactions FOR US, vendors that print, prepare, or send statements or other materials physically or electronically FOR US, and correspondent letters and computer systems programmers.
+This includes companies that originate loans, service loans, guarantee loans, or process loan transactions on RISLA's behalf, vendors that print, prepare, or send statements or other materials physically or electronically on RISLA's behalf, and correspondent letters and computer systems programmers.
 This information may include:

 - Your personal information for example, your name, address, and birth date, that you include on a loan application; and